beejjorgensen/bgc/src/bgc_part_1100_types_3.md

 long *p = &x;
 unsigned char *c = (unsigned char *)p;
 ```

+A third place it's often required is with the character conversion
+functions in [`<ctype.h>`](#ctype) where you should cast
+questionably-signed values to `unsigned char` to avoid undefined
+behavior.

 Again, casting is rarely _needed_ in practice.
 If you find yourself
 casting, there might be another way to do the same thing, or maybe